Tugs work to free giant container ship stranded in Suez Canal | MarketScreener

 During 2020, nearly 19,000 ships, or an average of 51.5 per day, passed through the canal, according to the SCA.

-"It increases the risk that we might see additional port congestion in European ports in the next week," said Lars Jensen, chief executive at SeaIntelligence Consulting.
+If the Ever Given remained stuck for up to 48 hours, "the impact will be limited to a gradual worsening of already very bad vessel delays", said Niels Madsen, VP of Product and Operations at Denmark-based Sea-Intelligence.

+"If on the other hand, the Suez Canal remains blocked for another 3-5 days, then this will start to have very serious global ramifications," he said.

-(Reporting by Yusri Mohamed in Ismailia, Egypt, and Jessica Jaganathan, Florence Tan, Roslan Khasawneh, Gavin Maguire and Koustav Samanta in Singapore, Yimou Lee in Taipei, and Yuka Obayashi in Tokyo; Additional reporting by Carolyn Cohn and Jonathan Saul in London, Mahmoud Mourad in Cairo, Anthony Deutsch in Amsterdam; Writing by Aidan Lewis; Editing by Simon Cameron-Moore, Tom Hogue and Jan Harvey)
+(Reporting by Yusri Mohamed in Ismailia, Egypt, and Jessica Jaganathan, Florence Tan, Roslan Khasawneh, Gavin Maguire and Koustav Samanta in Singapore, Yimou Lee in Taipei, and Yuka Obayashi in Tokyo; Additional reporting by Carolyn Cohn and Jonathan Saul in London, Mahmoud Mourad in Cairo, Anthony Deutsch in Amsterdam; Writing by Aidan Lewis; Editing by Tom Hogue, Jan Harvey and Mark Potter)

 By Yusri Mohamed, Jessica Jaganathan and Florence Tan